-On February 28, 2014, we entered into a First Amendment to Facility Agreement and Registration Rights Agreement with Deerfield to provide for the issuance pursuant to the Facility Agreement of tranche B notes to Deerfield in a maximum principal amount equal to (x) if the FDA approves the NDA for AFFREZZA and Deerfield purchased the fourth tranche of 2019 notes, 150% of the aggregate principal amount of the 2019 notes that Deerfield has converted into our common stock on and after the effective date of the amendment, up to \$90.0 million, and (y) otherwise, 33.33% of the aggregate principal amount of the 2019 notes that Deerfield has converted into our common stock on and after the effective date of the amendment, up to \$90.0 million, and (y) otherwise, 33.33% of the aggregate principal amount of the 2019 notes that Deerfield has converted into our common stock on and after the effective date of the amendment, up to \$20.0 million, in each case subject to the satisfaction of certain other conditions.
+On February 28, 2014, we entered into a First Amendment to Facility Agreement and Registration Rights Agreement with Deerfield to provide for the issuance pursuant to the Facility Agreement of tranche B notes to Deerfield in a maximum principal amount equal to (x) if the FDA approves the NDA for AFFREZZA and Deerfield purchased the fourth tranche of 2019 notes, 150% of the aggregate principal amount of the 2019 notes that Deerfield has converted into our common stock on and after the effective date of the amendment, up to \$90.0 million, and (y) otherwise, 33.33% of the aggregate principal amount of the 2019 notes that Deerfield has converted into our common stock on and after the effective date of the amendment, up to \$20.0 million, in each case subject to the satisfaction of certain other conditions.
 Any tranche B notes, if and when issued, would bear interest at the rate of 9.75% per year, subject to reduction to 8.75% if we enter into a collaboration with a third party to commercialize AFFREZZA, on the outstanding principal amount, payable in cash quarterly in arrears on the last business day of December, March, June and September of each year.
-We are required to repay 25% of the original principal amount of any tranche B notes will become due and payable no later than December 31, 2019.
+We are required to repay 25% of the original principal amount of any tranche B notes on the third, fourth, fifth and sixth anniversaries of the applicable issue dates of such notes, provided that the entire outstanding principal amount of all tranche B notes will become due and payable no later than December 31, 2019.
 The tranche B notes will be prepayable without penalty or premium commencing two years after issuance thereof.